 - 1½ teaspoons garlic powder

-- 1 can 15 ounces whole berry cranberry sauce
+- 1 15 ounce can whole berry cranberry sauce

 - Additional fresh herbs for garnish optional